chrisdeweese/modern-rss-feed/README.md

 1. Download and import the modern-rss-feed package into your Unity project.
 2. Import the `ModernProgramming` namespace into your project file to start using Modern RSS Reader.
+3. See the demo scene for examples on implementation.

 ------